jonas-raposinha/R-trend-correct/README.md

 Trend extraction is less successful in this data set.
 Especially the region with large variation is not well represented.
 It's possible to think of morphological filters that would potentially do a better job at this, but that again is outside of the present discussion.

 Finally, let's time the different approaches.
-To be able to see any difference, we use a slightly larger data set containing [daily mean temperatures recorded in Stockholm, Sweden](https://bolin.su.se/data/stockholm/), between the years 1756 and 2017, containing 95694 observations.
+To be able to see any difference, we use a slightly larger data set containing [daily air temperatures recorded in Stockholm, Sweden](https://bolin.su.se/data/stockholm/), between the years 1756 and 2017, containing 95694 observations.

 ```
 system.time(statfilt(temp_data$V4, 14, 1)) # Mean